Dimensions of Biodiversity

 Presley, S.J., S.M.
 Scheiner, and M.R.
 Willig.
 Evaluation of an integrated framework for biodiversity with a new metric for functional dispersion.
 PLoS ONE 9(8): e105818. doi:10.1371/journal.pone.0105818.

 Cisneros, L.M., M.E.
 Fagan, and M.R.
 Willig.
 Effects of human-modified landscapes on taxonomic, functional and phylogenetic dimensions of bat biodiversity.
-Diversity and Distributions (In Press).
+Diversity and Distributions doi:10.1111/ddi.12277.

 Presley, S.J., T. Dallas, B.T.
 Klingbeil, and M.R.
 Willig.
 Phylogenetic signals in host-parasite associations for Neotropical bats and Nearctic desert rodents.
-Journal of Animal Ecology (Submitted).
+Biological Journal of the Linnean Society (Submitted).

 Cavender-Bares, J., K. H. Kozak, P. V. A. Fine, and S. W. Kembel.
 2009.
 The merging of community ecology and phylogenetic biology.
 Ecology Letters 12: 693–715.